aws-solutions-library-samples/guidance-for-processing-overhead-imagery-on-aws/README.md

 }
 ```

-Below is the detailed image request of what the key/values are:
+Below are additional details about each key-value pair in the image request:

 | key                           | value                                                                                                                                                               | type                 | details                                                                                                                                                                                                                                                                                      |
 |-------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|